 Leave a comment

-I Found God today keeping my mom busy and happy.
+I Found God today singing along with my mom.